jbquirk/MyAsm2/README.md

 		 };
 ```

 The parser uses tables supplied by the micro-code building process to help it fill in the structure.

 For example  where it is expecting an instruction the lexer will return a symbol.
-The parser will next use the correct look up table for either instruction of register.
+The parser will next use the correct look up table for either instruction or register.
 There is a special register value to indicate a constant value.
 This value is resolved at assembly time not runtime.

-It is possible to past the instruction register assignment phase  and then fail to find a valid opcode in the op code table.
+It is possible to pass the instruction register assignment phase and then fail to find a valid opcode in the op code table.